Virginia is for lovers, but lawmakers are saying it may not be for sweepstakes casino players.

 States continue to push forward with bills on sweepstakes

-Though we’re less than two weeks into 2026, we’re seeing a major crackdown on sweepstakes casinos, with Virginia joining Mississippi, Florida, Indiana, and Maine in introducing bans in their legislative sessions.
+Though we’re less than two weeks into 2026, we’re seeing a continued attempted crackdown on sweepstakes casinos, with Virginia joining Mississippi, Florida, Maryland, Indiana, and Maine in introducing bans in their legislative sessions.

 Ohio and Massachusetts are considering bills introduced in 2025; while Massachusetts’s HB4431 has a March 16 deadline, Ohio’s HB298 is currently in legislative limbo.

-Illinois will likely enact its ban.
-Tora Tora Casino notified its users in the state that it was shutting down on Jan.
-10. Evolution, the vendor behind many popular sweepstakes casino titles, quietly pulled its games from the Illinois market, suggesting that action is underway.
+Illinois is also a market to watch.
+Tora Tora Casino notified its users in the state that it was shutting down in Illinois on Jan.
+10. Evolution, the vendor behind many popular sweepstakes casino titles, seemingly pulled its games from the Illinois market, suggesting that action may be underway.

 “The Illinois Gaming Board (IGB) works to maintain the integrity and safety of Illinois gambling,” a spokesperson for the board told Sweepsy.
 “Unlicensed sweepstakes operators and other forms of illegal gambling are not welcome in Illinois.”